Skip to main content

 Klepe

-Bosnian ravioli - soft steamed dumplings filled with seasoned minced meat and onion, served swimming in a delicious garlic yogurt sauce.
-Comfort food at its finest.
+Bosnian ravioli: soft steamed dumplings stuffed with seasoned minced meat and onion, then drowned in garlic yogurt sauce.
+Pure comfort food.

 Sarma